MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/data-entities/Enable-prospect-in-prospect-to-cash-setup.md

 ## Prerequisites

-Before you can use the features that are described in this article, your system must meet the following requirements:
+Before you can use the feature that is described in this article, your system must meet the following requirements:

 - You must be running Supply Chain Management version 10.0.39 or later.
-- You must be running [Dual-write Supply Chain solution](https://appsource.microsoft.com/product/dynamics-365/mscrm.dwscm) version 2.3.4.XXX [To Be entered].
+- You must be running [Dual-write Supply Chain solution](https://appsource.microsoft.com/product/dynamics-365/mscrm.dwscm) version 2.3.4.XXX <!--KFM: Update when solution ID is provided by HenrikJ-->.

 ## Initial setup